The AB5 Tax Law: How It Affects Your CA Business

 Key Takeaways

-- The ABC Test is All or Nothing: To be legally considered an independent contractor in California, you must meet all three criteria of the test—no exceptions.
+• The ABC Test is All or Nothing: To be legally considered an independent contractor in California, you must meet all three criteria of the test—no exceptions.
 If your working relationship fails even one part, the law presumes you are an employee.

-- Prove Your Independence Through Action: Solidify your contractor status by operating as a formal business.
+• Prove Your Independence Through Action: Solidify your contractor status by operating as a formal business.
 This means forming a distinct legal entity, using clear contracts for every project, and maintaining a diverse portfolio of clients to demonstrate you aren’t dependent on one company.

-- Misclassification Has Serious Financial Consequences: Getting your classification wrong can lead to significant fines, back taxes, and legal issues for both you and your clients.
+• Misclassification Has Serious Financial Consequences: Getting your classification wrong can lead to significant fines, back taxes, and legal issues for both you and your clients.
 Proactive compliance is the best way to protect your business from these costly risks.

-What is California’s AB 5 Law?
+What Does California’s AB 5 Law Mean for You?

 If you’re a consultant or freelancer in California, you’ve likely heard about Assembly Bill 5, better known as AB 5.
 This law fundamentally changed how businesses in the state determine whether a worker is an employee or an independent contractor.
 It’s not just a piece of employment law; it has significant and direct consequences for your taxes and how you structure your business.
 For companies that hire consultants, getting this classification wrong can lead to serious penalties.
 For consultants, understanding AB 5 is key to protecting your business and managing your financial health.